DevOpsPlatform/Phase-2/kubernetes/kubectl/kubectl-commands.md

     kubectl logs -p -c ruby web-1

     kubectl logs --since=1h nginx # Show all logs from pod nginx written in the last hour

+* Updating a Deployment

+    Suppose that you now want to update the nginx Pods to use the nginx:1.9.1 image instead of the nginx:1.7.9 image.

+    Command: kubectl set image deployment/nginx-deployment nginx=nginx:1.9.1

 * kubectl apply: